Tencent/Hippy/docs/en-us/guide/integration.md

  * Declare an app, which is generated synchronously
  */
 const app = new Vue({
-  // App name specified by the terminal
+  // App name specified by the native
   appName: 'Demo',
   // The root node must be ID. the screen will be triggered when the root node is mounted
   rootView: '#root',